-Despite the encouraging signals in certain markets, financial institutions have not yet picked up the pace of digital change.
-A number of challenges remain, including:
+Following the encouraging signals in certain markets, financial institutions have now started picking up the pace of digital change.
+However, in some industry segments, a number of challenges remain, including:

-- A general reticence from compliance teams to replace established manual processes with new digital-first solutions; - Reluctance from IT departments to embrace technology trends that would accelerate the change, such as cloud computing solutions and "BYOD" (Bring Your Own Device) practices to facilitate remote and flexible working; - Limited opportunities to think strategically about the role of compliance in shaping business processes, finding solutions that are efficient, fully compliant, and easily scalable to grow across international markets despite growing operational costs and regulatory requirements;
+- A general reticence to replace established manual processes with new digital-first solutions; - A traditional delay from IT departments in embracing technology trends that would accelerate the change, such as cloud computing solutions and "BYOD" (Bring Your Own Device) practices to facilitate remote and flexible working; - Limited opportunities to think strategically about the role of compliance in shaping business processes, finding solutions that are efficient, fully compliant, and easily scalable to grow across international markets despite growing operational costs and regulatory requirements;

-• A lack of clarity from some regulators on what constitutes a compliant process in the digital vs paperbased environment.
+A lack of clarity from some regulators on what constitutes a compliant process in the digital vs paper-• based environment.

-As daunting as these challenges may seem, the risk of doing nothing is even greater.
+As daunting as these challenges maight have seemed historically, the risk of doing nothing has now become too great to ignore.
 Customers' expectations of smooth and digital experiences are becoming more and more engrained every day, fostered by the convenience and ease of use that new FinTech players are able to provide.